Sholay: Legacy and cultural influence

-Certain scenes and dialogues from the film earned iconic status in India, such as "Kitne aadmi the" (How many men were there?), "Jo dar gaya, samjho mar gaya" (One who is scared is dead), and "Bahut yaarana laagta hai" (Looks like you two are very close) – all dialogues of Gabbar Singh.
+Certain scenes and dialogues earned iconic status in India, such as "Kitne aadmi the" (How many men were there?), "Jo dar gaya, samjho mar gaya" (One who is scared is dead), and "Bahut yaarana laagta hai" (Looks like you two are very close) – all dialogues of Gabbar Singh.
 These and other popular dialogues entered the people's daily vernacular.
 Characters and dialogues from the film continue to be referred to and parodied in popular culture.
 Gabbar Singh, the sadistic villain, ushered in an era in Hindi films characterised by "seemingly omnipotent oppressors as villains", who play the pivotal role in setting up the context of the story, such as Shakal (played by Kulbhushan Kharbanda) of Shaan (1980), Mogambo (Amrish Puri) of Mr. India (1987) and Bhujang (Amrish Puri) of Tridev (1989).
 Filmfare, in 2013, named Gabbar Singh the most iconic villain in the history of Indian cinema, and four actors were included in its 2010 list of "80 Iconic Performances" for their work in this film.

-The film is often credited with making Amitabh Bachchan a "superstar", two years after he became a star with Zanjeer (1973).
 Some of the supporting actors remained etched in public memory as the characters they played in Sholay; for example, Mac Mohan continued to be referred to as "Sambha", even though his character had just one line.
 Major and minor characters continue to be used in commercials, promos, films and sitcoms.
 Amjad Khan acted in many villainous roles later in his career.
 He also played Gabbar Singh again in the 1991 spoof Ramgarh Ke Sholay, and reprised the role in commercials.
 The British Film Institute in 2002 wrote that fear of Gabbar Singh "is still invoked by mothers to put their children to sleep".
 The 2012 film Gabbar Singh, named after the character, became the highest-grossing Telugu film up to that point.
 Comedian Jagdeep, who played Soorma Bhopali in the film, attempted to use his Sholay success to create a spinoff.
 He directed and played the lead role in the 1988 film Soorma Bhopali, in which Dharmendra and Bachchan had cameos.